amiradavoudi/Tracing/Readme1.md

 ### Set up the environment
 First, install *Microsoft Visual C++ 2015-2022 Redistributable Package* as it is needed by the program in the next step. <br>
 Install *IBM ILOG CPLEX Optimization Studio Free Edition*.
-Please follow the instructions during the installation. <br> Install Python 3.10 or later. <br>
+Please follow the instructions during the installation. <br> Install Python 3.10. <br>
 Install the following Python packages: <br>
 pip install docplex==2.23.222 (docplex 2.23.222 or later) <br>
 pip install matplotlib==3.5.2 (matplotlib 3.5.2 or later) <br>
+pip install numpy==1.23.1

 ### Testing the Environment
-File *test.py* includes all the packages required for the execution of the source codes in this project.
-All the required packages are installed properly if the file is executed without error. <br>
+File *test.py* includes all the packages required for the execution of the source codes in this project. <br> Run the file *test.py*.
+If all the required packages are installed properly, the log file *test.log* should be created, and outputs are written there, from *output1* to *output5*.
+Besides, the file *test-figure.pdf* should be created, showing a graph. <br>
-Run the file *test.py*, which should not produce any errors.

 ## Artifact Evaluation
 This section includes all the steps required to evaluate our artifact's functionality and validate our paper's key results and claims. <br>